makemeunsee/interpolateme/README.md

 Run with:

-* "--f" for fullscreen
+* "--f" for fullscreen.
-* "--b" to draw both faces, back and front
+* "--b" to draw both faces, back and front.
-* "--c xxx" to specify the number of cuts to apply on the model.
+* "--c xxx" to specify the number of cells to create at start.
+Default is 1000, recommended between 1000 and 10000.
-* "--s someString" to specify the seed to use to randomize the cuts
+* "--s someString" to specify the seed to use to randomize the cells.
-* "--a" to use an alternative maze generator
+* "--p" to compute and draw the maze path.
+Warning: *very* memory heavy for models with ~3000 cells or more.

 Features
 --------

 * View control: drag the mouse to rotate the view, use the mouse wheel to zoom.
-* SPACE: truncate the model, keeping what's beyond the cutting plane.
+* D: toggle maze depth.
+* I: reverse maze depth.
+* +/-: depth exaggeration control.
+* L: show/hide maze path (must have been started with --p).
-* TAB: show/hide the cutting plane.
+* S: show/hide model.
-* C: apply 50 random cuts in a row.
+* C: apply 50 random cuts in a row (slow on already high poly models).
 * N: show/hide face normals (originating from face centers).
-* L: show/hide maze path.
-* W: show/hide maze walls.
-* S: show/hide model.
-* D: toggle maze depth.
 * ESC or Q to exit.
-* Web demo (slow, unstable at least on Firefox): open web/index.html after compiling to JS with:
+* Web demo (partial port, slow, unstable at least on Firefox): open web/index.html after compiling to JS with:

 ``hastec '--start=$HASTE_MAIN(); appMain();' --with-js=web/js/app.js MainJs.hs -o web/js/appHaste.js``